-The Compensation Committee annually establishes and reviews all forms of direct compensation for the Company's NEOs as well as other officers of the Company, including base salaries, annual cash incentive bonuses, and both the terms and types of equity awards.
+The Compensation Committee annually establishes and reviews all forms of direct compensation for the Company's NEOs, including base salaries, annual cash incentive bonuses, and both the terms and types of equity awards.
 As part of the compensation review process, the Compensation Committee annually reviews and approves each element and the mix of compensation that comprises each NEO's total compensation package.
 Our independent compensation consultant and Chief Executive Officer make recommendations to the Compensation Committee for each element of compensation awarded to NEOs (including establishment of individual and corporate financial goals), but the Compensation Committee must approve each element of and any changes to an NEO's compensation.
 The Compensation Committee may consider a number of factors in establishing or revising each NEO's total compensation, including individual performance, the Company's financial performance, external market and peer group practices, current compensation arrangements, internal pay equity considerations and long-term potential to enhance stockholder value.
 Particular factors considered by the Compensation Committee with respect to each element of executive compensation are discussed below.

 Historically, the Compensation Committee has retained Willis Towers Watson as its independent compensation consultant to assist the Compensation Committee in gathering comparison data and to provide the Compensation Committee with information about trends in compensation among comparable companies based on factors such as market capitalization, annual revenues, earnings, operating cash flow, and business focus and operations.
 The Compensation Committee believes that comparing the compensation of each of the Company's NEOs with executives in comparable positions at these peer companies supports the Compensation Committee's goal that the total compensation provided to the Company's NEOs be set at an appropriate level to attract, reward and retain top performers over the long term.
-In general, the Compensation Committee currently believes that compensation and within +/- 10% of the targeted market position for total cash compensation and within +/- 20% of the targeted market position for total direct compensation based on peer company data provided by its compensation consultant.
+In general, the Compensation Committee currently believes that compensation is competitive if it falls within +/- 10% of the targeted market position for base salary, within +/- 15% of the targeted market position for total cash compensation and within +/- 20% of the targeted market position for total direct compensation based on peer company data provided by its compensation consultant.
 The peer company data was created by the compensation consultant using a 75% weighting of data from the Company's peer group discussed below and a 25% weighting of data from published survey data.
-The Compensation Committee did not review the individual companies in the published survey data, which was comprised of the Willis Towers Watson's 2021 High-Tech Industry Executive Compensation Report, the Willis Towers Warson's 2021 General Industry Executive Compensation Survey - Global Tech Custom Cut (\$1B - \$2.99B in revenue) and Mercer's 2021 Executive Compensation Survey - Global Tech Custom Cut (\$1B - \$2.99B in revenue) and Mercer's 2021 Executive Compensation committee reviews individual responsibility and performance, prior compensation, external market and competitive practices (including available general industry executive compensation data), and internal pay equity considerations when setting an executive officer's compensation.
+The Compensation Committee did not review the individual companies in the published survey data, which was comprised of Willis Towers Watson's 2022 Tech, Media, and Gaming Industry Executive Compensation Report, Willis Towers Watson's 2022 General Industry Executive Compensation Report, Radford's 2022 Executive Compensation Survey-Global Tech Custom Cut (\$1B - \$2.99B in revenue) and Mercer's 2022 Executive Compensation Survey.
+In addition to peer company data, the Compensation Committee reviews individual responsibility and performance, prior compensation, external market and competitive practices (including available general industry executive compensation data), and internal pay equity considerations when setting each NEO's compensation.